-General Data Protection Regulation, or GDPR, is a new set of data protection laws coming into force across the EU on May 25 – replacing the oh so out of date 1995 Data Protection legislation.
+General Data Protection Regulation, or GDPR, is a new set of data protection laws that came into force across the EU on May 25 – replacing the oh so out of date 1995 Data Protection legislation.

 Why?
 Because it’s well needed.
 Data is money, it’s more valuable than any precious metal or princely sum and with our increasing online lives we share more of it than ever before.
 Data has the potential to be manipulated and sold without our consent not to mention all those pesky sales calls and barrages of spam mail.

 It affects you because the chances are you’re an enterprise that deals with data, most, if not all businesses are.
 Whether you know it or not, your website collects data from visitors (cookies) – that’s one incident.
 Two, chances are you store email addresses, in your inbox or a spreadsheet or scribbled in a notebook.
 Three you will undoubtedly have to collect financial information from your customers.
 Four, five, six recurring; to put it simply you can’t do business without utilising some kind of data.

 But don’t panic, if you are complying properly with the current data laws then most of your approach to compliance will remain valid and just a few tweaks will earn you a big old tick from the data overlords themselves.